 (a) With effect from January 1, 1988, BEL, a wholly-owned foreign subsidiary of the Company in Hong Kong, implemented a defined contribution plan (the "Plan") with a major international assurance company to provide life insurance and retirement benefits for its employees.
 All permanent full time employees who joined BEL before December 2000, excluding factory workers, are eligible to join the provident fund plan.
-The eligible employee of the Plan is required to contribute 5% of their monthly salary, while BEL is required to contribute from 5% to 10% based on the eligible employee's salary, depending on the number of years of the eligible employee's service.
+Eligible employees of the Plan are required to contribute 5% of their monthly salary, while BEL is required to contribute from 5% to 10% based on the eligible employee's salary, depending on the number of years of the eligible employee's service.

 The Mandatory Provident Fund (the "MPF") was introduced by the Hong Kong Government, and commenced in December 2000.
 BEL joined the MPF by implementing a plan with a major international assurance company.
-All permanent Hong Kong full time employees who joined BEL in or after December 2000, excluding factory workers, are eligible to join the MPF.
-The eligible employee's and employer's contributions to the MPF are both at 5% of the eligible employee's monthly salary and are subject to a maximum contribution of HK\$1,000 (US\$128) monthly.
+All permanent Hong Kong full time employees who joined BEL on or after December 2000, excluding factory workers, are eligible to join the MPF.
+Eligible employees' and the employer's contributions to the MPF are both at 5% of the eligible employee's monthly salary and are subject to a maximum contribution of HK\$1,000 (US\$128) monthly.

-Pursuant to the relevant PRC regulations, the Group is required to make contributions for each employee at rates based upon the employee's standard salary base as determined by the local Social Security Bureau, to a defined contribution retirement scheme organized by the local Social Security Bureau in respect of the retirement benefits for the Group's employees in the PRC.
+Pursuant to the relevant PRC regulations, the Group is required to make contributions for each employee, at rates based upon the employee's standard salary base as determined by the local Social Security Bureau, to a defined contribution retirement scheme organized by the local Social Security Bureau in respect of the retirement benefits for the Group's employees in the PRC.

 (b) The contributions to each of the above schemes are recognized as employee benefit expense when they are due and are charged to the consolidated statement of income (loss).
-The Group's total contributions to the above schemes for the years ended March 31, 2006, 2007 and 2008 amounted to \$145,719, \$164,348 and \$251,538, respectively.
+The Group's total contributions to the above schemes for the years ended March 31, 2007, 2008 and 2009 amounted to \$164,348, \$251,538 and \$324,882, respectively.
 The Group has no other obligation to make payments in respect of retirement benefits of the employees.